IBM/cics-bundle-gradle/README.md

             cicsBundle 'org.codehaus.cargo:simple-war:1.7.7@war'
         }
         ```
-        Then specify the repository to use to retrieve the remote dependency.
+        Then specify the repository to use to retrieve the remote bundle part.
         ```gradle
         repositories {
             mavenCentral()
         }
         ```
-1. If using Java-based bundleparts, add the `cicsBundle` extension block to define the default JVM server that they will use.
+1. If you have included any Java-based bundle parts, add the `cicsBundle` extension block to define the default JVM server that they will use.
     ```gradle
     cicsBundle {
         defaultJVMServer = 'MYJVMS'
     }
     ```
-1. To include CICS resource definition bundleparts like FILE or URIMAP, put the bundlepart files in the src/main/resources directory.
-Files in this directory will be included within the output CICS bundle, and supported types will have a <define> element added to the CICS bundle's cics.xml.
+1. To include non-Java-based bundle parts, put the bundle part files in the src/main/resources directory.
+Files in this directory will be automatically included in the CICS bundle, and supported types will have a <define> element added to the CICS bundle's cics.xml.
 1. Invoke the `build` task in your build.
-It builds the CICS bundle with its contained bundleparts, and packages it as a zip file.
+It builds the CICS bundle with its contained bundle parts, and packages it as a zip file.
     ```
     ./gradlew build
     ```